iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

     subsections:
     - name: Multi-agent RL
     - name: From PPO to Multi-agent PPO
-  - name: IPPO with global information is all you need
+  - name: IPPO with Global Information Is All You Need
     subsections:
     - name: Code-level analysis
     - name: Experiments